Jai0212/Rubik-s-Cube-Solver-Using-IDA-Star/README.md

 # Rubik's Cube Solver Using IDA* and DFS

-A fully implemented Rubik's Cube that allows you to make all possible moves with the functionality of solving the Rubik's Cube using the IDA* algorithm and DFS.
+A fully implemented Rubik's Cube that allows you to make all possible moves with the functionality of solving the Rubik's Cube using the IDA* (Iterative Deepening A Star) algorithm and DFS (Depth First Search).

 Cube solver created using the IDA* (Iterative Deepening A Star) algorithm involving DFS (Depth First Search), heuristic value calculation (using the Manhattan Distance) and optimized